- Should we focus on the Fed Funds rate as we get closer to another decision or is the fed balance sheet more impactful to the growth of the economy?

 With a compressed yield curve, you need every extra basis point in margin you can get without losing volume.
 You need to know not just your market, but the whole market so you can deepen your relationship with your core customers while also growing with new customers strategically and in the right pricing cells.

 Want to continue the conversation?
 Message me on LinkedIn.
-If you are ready to start using marketing intel in your pricing strategy now, start a free trial of nSight for Mortgage and see what it can do for you.
+If you are ready to start using marketing intel in your pricing strategy now, start with a free demo of nSight for Mortgage and see what it can do for you.